What parents need to know

-Parents need to know that this classic, long-running drama series is based on a book by Earl Hamner, Jr., who used his own upbringing in rural Virginia as inspiration for the characters and storylines.
+Parents need to know that The Waltons is a classic, long-running drama series based on a book by Earl Hamner, Jr., who used his own upbringing in rural Virginia as inspiration for the characters and storylines.
 The show focuses on a large extended family living in a small community during the Depression and World War II and offers a glimpse at how people coped with the time's turbulent changes.
 There's little content here likely to raise eyebrows, and life lessons abound in every episode, making it a wonderful choice for family viewing with kids who can grasp the timely worldly events.

 What's the story?

 Created by Earl Hamner, Jr.,THE WALTONS was based on his book, Spencer's Mountain (which also inspired the same-named 1963 film starring Henry Fonda).
 The series follows the daily lives of the extended Walton family, led by parents John (Ralph Waite) and Olivia (Michael Learned), who live with their seven children and John's parents, Zeb (Will Geer) and Esther (Ellen Corby), in rural central Virginia during the 1930s and 1940s.
 Narrated from the point of view of eldest son/aspiring author John-Boy (played first by Richard Thomas, then by Robert Wightman), the show chronicles the family's determination to withstand the emotionally and physically trying times that saw the repercussions of the Depression and the devastation of World War II.
 While storylines often stay close to home, relating household happenings (like their first telephone) and the coming-of-age of the Walton kids, John-Boy's exodus to New York City to pursue journalism after college broadened the show's geographic scope.
 When he heads overseas to report on the war, the global events of the time become a larger part of home life for the Waltons, and viewers get a peek at how such far-off events can infiltrate an otherwise secluded and peaceful existence.